-On October 8, 2013, our board adopted written policies and procedures for the review of any transaction, arrangement or relationship in which we are a participant, the amount involved exceeds \$120,000, and one of our executive officers, directors, director nominees or 5% stockholders (or their immediate family members), each of whom we refer to as a "related person," has a direct or indirect material interest.
+On October 8, 2013, our board of directors adopted written policies and procedures for the review of any transaction, arrangement or relationship in which we are a participant, the amount involved exceeds \$120,000, and one of our executive officers, directors, director nominees or 5% stockholders (or their immediate family members), each of whom we refer to as a "related person," has a direct or indirect material interest.

 If a related person proposes to enter into such a transaction, arrangement or relationship, which we refer to as a "related person transaction," the related person must report the proposed related person transaction to our principal financial officer.
-The policy calls for the proposed related person transaction to be reviewed and, if deemed appropriate, approved by the board's audit committee.
-Whenever practicable, the reporting, review and approval will occur prior to effectiveness or consummation of the related person transaction.
+The policy calls for the proposed related person transaction to be reviewed and, if deemed appropriate, approved by the audit committee of our board of directors.
+Whenever practicable, the reporting, review, and approval will occur prior to effectiveness or consummation of the related person transaction.
 If advance review and approval is not practicable, the committee will review, and, in its discretion, may ratify the related person transaction.
-The policy also permits the chairman of the committee to review and, if deemed appropriate, approve proposed related person transactions that arise between committee meetings, subject to ratification by the committee at its next meeting.
+The policy also permits the chairman of the audit committee to review and, if deemed appropriate, approve proposed related person transactions that arise between audit committee meetings, subject to ratification by the audit committee at its next meeting.
 Any related person transactions that are ongoing in nature will be reviewed annually.